 or 01732 77 00 99

 (These numbers are available 24 hours a day, 7 days a week.)

-From Monday 12 January, no Charing Cross services will stop at London Bridge as part of the Thameslink Programme.
+From now until August 2016, no Charing Cross services will stop at London Bridge as part of the Thameslink Programme.

 If you need to travel to London Bridge, we advise you to get on a Cannon Street service (which will still call at London Bridge), or change en route at the first available opportunity.

 If you are changing on to a Cannon Street service we recommend you do so at the following fully-staffed, step-free stations:

 If you are unsure about your journey because of these changes please give us a call and we can tell you the best way to travel - 0800 783 4524 or 01732 77 00 99.